romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 *1960-70s: lherzolitic mantle diapirs*

-The Cabo Ortegal Complex was originally in the  studied by a group of Dutch researchers who published a series of very comprehensive articles describing the geology and petrology of the different units (Vogel, 1967, Maaskant, 1970, Engels, 1972, Den Tex et al. 1972), as well as the earliest geochemical and isotopic studies of the complex (Van Calsteren, 1978, 1979), mostly in the journal edited by Leiden University *Leidse Geologische Mededelinge*.
-The multiphase tectonothermal history of the HP units was recognized early on as a significant impediment to understanding the origin of the ultramafic massifs:
+The Cabo Ortegal Complex was originally in the  studied by a group of Dutch researchers who published a series of very comprehensive articles describing the geology and petrology of the different units (Vogel, 1967, Maaskant, 1970, Engels, 1972, Den Tex et al. 1972), mostly published in the journal edited by Leiden University *Leidse Geologische Mededelinge*.
+This group also published the earliest geochemical and isotopic studies of the complex (Van Calsteren, 1978, 1979), including data obtained from a 150-m drilled core in the *Herbeira* massif (one of the six boreholes drilled by *Chartered Exploraciones*).
+The multiphase tectonothermal history of the HP-HT units was recognized early on as a significant impediment to understanding the origin of the ultramafic massifs:

 *« Speculations about the origin of the ultrabasites are doomed to be fruitless in view of the various geological processes to which these rocks have been subjected. »* (Vogel, 1967)

 The protoliths of Cabo Ortegal peridotites were first inferred to be a lherzolite where Cpx has been replaced by hornblende (Masskant, 1970).
-Their emplacement was ascribed to one or several diapirs segregated from a mantle plume either along an oceanic geotherm (Maaskantt 1970) or into the continental crust, thus responsible for granulites-facies metamorphism of originally eclogitic lower crust (Van Calsteren et al. 1977).
+Their emplacement was ascribed to one or several diapirs segregated from a mantle plume either along an oceanic geotherm (Maaskant 1970) or into the continental crust, thus responsible for granulites-facies metamorphism of originally eclogitic lower crust (Van Calsteren et al. 1977).
 The different pyroxenites were regarded as _in-situ_ partial melting products of the lherzolite.

 *1980-90s: heterogeneity of the upper mantle.*

-More work was carried out in the 1980s and 1990s by Spanish and French collaborations (Arenas et al., 1986; Bernard-Griffiths et al, 1985; Gil Ibarguchi et al., 1990, Peucat et al., 1990), notably focusing on the ultramafic massifs (_e.g._, Girardeau et al. 1989; Girardeau & Gil Ibarguchi 1991.
-Several PhD theses on the ultramafics came from these and other groups (Ben Jamaa, 1988, Monterrubio Pérez 1991, Laribi-Halimi 1992, Gravestock, 1992, Moreno 1999).
+More work was carried out in the 1980s and 1990s by Spanish and French collaborations (Arenas et al., 1986; Bernard-Griffiths et al, 1985; Gil Ibarguchi et al., 1990, Peucat et al., 1990), notably focusing on the ultramafic massifs (_e.g._, Girardeau et al. 1989; Girardeau & Gil Ibarguchi 1991), as part of two PhD theses (Ben Jamaa, 1988, Laribi-Halimi, 1992).
+Other PhD theses include that of Gravestock (1992), who studied the geochemistry of the pyroxenites, re-investigating the drilled core studied by Van Calsteren and co-workers, as well as the granulites and eclogites.

 From then on, the peridotite protoliths were considered as a Spl-harzburgite (ascribing part of the amphibolitization to near-isochemical retrograde hydration).
 They were interpreted as a residual oceanic mantle owing to its depleted mineral chemistry (Girardeau & Gil Ibarguchi, 1991, Laribi-Halimi, 1992), potentially representing imbricated tectonic slices of a subducted slab (Gil Ibarguchi et al. 1990).
 However, relatively low ε<sub>Nd</sub> (~ +4) measured in a harzburgite compared to the N-MORB-like eclogites with ε<sub>Nd</sub> (~ +10) and the occurrence of hundreds of meters of pyroxenite were problematic in such an oceanic setting (Ben Jamaa, 1988).
 A sub-continental influence and back-arc setting were thus envisaged (Peucat et al. 1990).
 In this context, the intrusion of external melt reacting with the ambient peridotite was recognized as a more reasonable scenario to explain the observed amount of pyroxenites (Girardeau et al. 1989, Girardeau & Gil Ibarguchi, 1991, Gravestock, 1992).

 *2000s: lower-crustal arc-root cumulate*

-The layered pyroxenite-dunite-chromitite association exposed in the *Herbeira* cliffs was interpreted by Moreno et al. (2001) as the magmatic stratigraphy of a lower-crustal cumulate in an arc root, based on increasing platinum-group element (PGE) contents (_i.e._ from the PGE-poor lower dunite to the PGE-rich upper dunite) and progressive PGE fractionation towards Pd-Pt enrichment (**Fig_PGE**) in the chromitites.
+Following the work of Monterrubio Pérez (1991), who included the *Herbeira* massif as part of his broader study on mineralization in ultramafic rocks of the Variscan belt of Spain, Moreno (1999) focussed her PhD on the *Herbeira* chromitites.
+The layered pyroxenite-dunite-chromitite association exposed in the cliffs was interpreted by Moreno et al. (2001) as the magmatic stratigraphy of a lower-crustal cumulate in an arc root, based on increasing platinum-group element (PGE) contents (_i.e._ from the PGE-poor lower dunite to the PGE-rich upper dunite) and progressive PGE fractionation towards Pd-Pt enrichment (**Fig_PGE**) in the chromitites.

 <img src="cabo-ortegal/fieldguide_figures/pge-stratigraphy.png"
 style="max-width: 100%; max-height: 500px; height: auto;"/>